ArinTorney/cpp-tools-and-codes/tutorials/Libs_Tools.md

 *: License is open source, but does not allow static linking.<br>
 **: License is open source, but does not allow distributing executable under a different license.<br>
 ***: License is not open source.<br>
 a: wxWidgets does not use native API on Linux.
 It uses either GTK, Qt or Motif.
-A port for Xorg is being developed, though, but is not actively developed.<br>
+A port for Xorg is being developed, though, but is not actively developed.
+GTK looks native on GNOME, Xfce, MATE and Cinnamon though, and Qt on LXQt, KDE and Deepin.<br>
 b: Nana supports only Windows and Xorg.
 It does not support Wayland and MacOS.<br>
 c: Godot officially supports C#, C++ and GDScript.
 Unofficial bindings supported by community are Rust, Nim, JavaScript, Haskell, Go, Python, Clojure, Haskell, Swift and D.<br>
 d: FreeGLUT does not support native Cocoa on MacOS and uses XQuartz.<br>